Close

 PSYCHOLOGY

-Psychology is offered as an A Level option in the Sixth Form, strongly complementing many other subjects such as the Sciences, Mathematics, Business, English and Physical Education.
-Students should ideally have achieved at least a 6 grade in English, Science and Mathematics at GCSE, as it provides a solid understanding on which to build upon in Psychology.
+Psychology is offered as an A-level option in the Sixth Form, strongly complementing many other subjects such as the Sciences, Mathematics, Business, English and Physical Education.
+Students should ideally have achieved at least a 6 grade in English, Science and a 5 Mathematics at GCSE, as it provides a solid understanding on which to build upon in Psychology.

 The course is assessed by examination only.
 There are three two-hour examination papers taken at the end of Year 13.
 Question styles range from multiple choice through to short answer and essay questions.

 Most universities class Psychology as a Science subject, which is a requirement for many degree courses.
-This makes Psychology a versatile choice for pupils undecided on their future.
-Psychology also provides a route into clinical psychology - helping those with mental health issues.
-The subject is also important in the medical profession, with numerous job opportunities.
-Other related professions include working in sports, business (particularly HR and advertising) and social work.
-There are also links to the legal profession.
+This makes Psychology a versatile choice for pupils undecided on their future

 All humans are active information processors and think about the relationship between their behaviour and its consequences.